 Turning a corner and suddenly being greeted by The Monastery high above us makes us all stand and stare in absolute awe.
 This 3rd century BC building was given its’ name by the crosses carved into the inside walls which suggest use as an ancient church.
 The Hellenistic (Greek) frontage looks almost as though it is part of the mountain.
 The colours and textures blend together in the sunlight.

-It’s just mind blowing to realise that my walking boots are kicking up dust where our most ancient, most forward thinking, culture creating and most influential ancestors stood.
-There is history and beauty in every rugged inch of the vibrant pink, red and white sandstone that towers above us.
+It’s just mind-blowing to realise that my walking boots are kicking up dust where our most ancient, most forward-thinking, culture creating and most influential ancestors stood.
+There are history and beauty in every rugged inch of the vibrant pink, red, and white sandstone that towers above us.

 Getting closer requires a walk down precariously and quirkily eroded paths and steps lined with Bedouin souvenir stalls and views outwards towards Israel, Palestinian territory and the peak of Jebel Haroun.
 Each entrepreneurial stall owner has learnt some English phrase to get you over “Looking is free” or “No money, no honey” and many offers from boys on donkeys shouting “Ferrari” to entice us to relieve our weary feet.

-Next stop in this magical city was the Royal Tombs of Petra – the Urn Tomb, the Silk Tomb, the Corinthian Tomb and the Palace Tomb – are situated across from the Roman Theatre looking down on the main walkway.
+The next stop in the this magical Rose City of Petra was the Royal Tombs of Petra – the Urn Tomb, the Silk Tomb, the Corinthian Tomb and the Palace Tomb – situated across from the Roman Theatre looking down on the main walkway.
 To reach them you have to climb a stairway that leads to the famous Urn Tomb, which was used as a place of worship during the Byzantine Empire.